DETAILED ACTION

 Park does not teach forming an isolation structure extending into the semiconductor heterojunction structure and surrounding and demarcating a device region, wherein a field plate of the plurality of field plates is formed overlying and straddling a sidewall of the isolation structure that contacts the device region.

 Le teaches in Figs. 1-4 and paragraph [0007, 0008, 0040, 0044] forming an isolation structure (T) extending into a semiconductor heterojunction structure (2’, 3’) and surrounding and demarcating a device region (A1), wherein a field plate (61/62) of field plates (61, 62) is formed overlying and straddling a sidewall of the isolation structure (T) that contacts the device region (A1).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Park’s method as modified by Guenard, More, and Lien based on the teachings of Le – to include forming an isolation structure extending into the semiconductor heterojunction structure and surrounding and demarcating a device region, wherein a field plate of the plurality of field plates is formed overlying and straddling a sidewall of the isolation structure that contacts the device region – so: (1) the electric field strength [of the field plate] … can be dispersed at the boundary between the isolation area and the channel {Le [0008]}, (2) an electric field peak [of the field plate] … can be reduced {Le [0008]}, and/or (3) the electric field of the field plate may be more uniformly distributed throughout the active region.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Park’s method as modified by Guenard, More, Lien, and Luo based on the teachings of Le – to include forming an isolation structure extending into the semiconductor heterojunction structure and surrounding and demarcating a device region, wherein a field plate of the plurality of field plates is formed overlying and straddling a sidewall of the isolation structure that contacts the device region – so: (1) the electric field strength [of the field plate] … can be dispersed at the boundary between the isolation area and the channel {Le [0008]}, (2) an electric field peak [of the field plate] … can be reduced {Le [0008]}, and/or (3) the electric field of the field plate may be more uniformly distributed throughout the active region.
 Moreover, all the claimed elements (e.g., isolation structure, active region, field plate) were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods (e.g., as taught by Le) with no change in their respective functions, and the combination yielding nothing more than predictable results to one of ordinary skill in the art.
 MPEP §2143(I)(A).
 Furthermore, [t]he selection of a known … [structure] based on its suitability for its intended use [is] … prima facie obviousness.
 MPEP §2144.07.

-Zhu teaches in Fig. 1 and paragraph [0043], forming a wire (135) and a via (137) overlying a source electrode (134) with the via (137) extending from the wire (135) to a source electrode (134), wherein a gate electrode (128) has a sidewall facing towards a drain electrode (136), and wherein the wire (135) has a sidewall facing the same direction as the sidewall of the gate electrode (128) and closer to the drain electrode (136) than the sidewall of the gate electrode (128) when viewed top down.
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Park’s method as modified by Guenard, More, and Lien based on the teachings of Zhu – to include forming a wire and a via overlying the source electrode with the via extending from the wire to the source electrode, wherein the gate electrode has a sidewall facing towards the drain electrode, and wherein the wire has a sidewall facing the same direction as the sidewall of the gate electrode and closer to the drain electrode than the sidewall of the gate electrode when viewed top down – because all the claimed elements (e.g., wire; via; source, gate, and drain electrodes) were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods (e.g., as taught by Zhu) with no change in their respective functions, and the combination yielding nothing more than predictable results to one of ordinary skill in the art.
+Zhu teaches in Fig. 1 and paragraphs [0043, 0051] forming a first via (137) extending to a source electrode (134); and forming a first additional field plate (135) overlying a gate electrode (128) and the first via (137), wherein the first via (137) extends from the first additional field plate (135) to the source electrode (134), wherein the first additional field plate (135) is closer to the drain electrode (136) than the gate electrode (128) is to the drain electrode (136) in a top-layout view.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify Park’s method as modified by Guenard, More, Lien, and Luo based on the teachings of Zhu, as described above, because all the claimed elements (e.g., via, source electrode, field plate, gate electrode, drain electrode) were known in the prior art and one skilled in the art could have combined the elements as claimed by known methods (e.g., as taught by Zhu) with no change in their respective functions, and the combination yielding nothing more than predictable results to one of ordinary skill in the art.
 MPEP §2143(I)(A).
+Furthermore, [t]he selection of a known … [structure] based on its suitability for its intended use [is] … prima facie obviousness.
+MPEP §2144.07.

 Citation of Pertinent Prior Art